hassan-kamran/nvim-configuration/README.md

 # Neovim Configuration - `init.lua`

-This `init.lua` file is a configuration setup for Neovim with several features to enhance the development experience, particularly for Python development.
+This `init.lua` file is a configuration setup for Neovim with several features to enhance the development experience, particularly for Python and Lua development.
 The configuration includes plugins for code formatting, debugging, syntax highlighting, Git integration, and more.

 ## Features